This document describes the machine families, machine series, and machine types

 The memory-optimized machine family has machine series that are ideal for memory-intensive workloads.
 This family offers more memory per core than any other machine family, with up to 12 TB of memory.

 The accelerator-optimized machine family is ideal for massively parallelized Compute Unified Device Architecture (CUDA) compute workloads, such as machine learning (ML) and high performance computing (HPC).
 This family is the optimal choice for workloads that require GPUs.

 The following table provides recommendations for different workloads.

 |Day-to-day computing at a lower cost||Balanced price/performance across a wide range of VM shapes||Best performance/cost for scale-out workloads||Ultra high-memory workloads||Ultra high performance for compute-intensive workloads||Optimized for high performance computing workloads|

 After you create a VM, you can use rightsizing recommendations to optimize resource utilization based on your workload.
 For more information, see Applying machine type recommendations for VM instances.

 Machine series comparison

 Use the following table to compare each machine family and determine which one is appropriate for your workload.
 If, after reviewing this section, you are still unsure which family is best for your workload, start with the general-purpose machine family.
 See CPU platforms for details about all supported processors.

-To learn how your selection affects the performance of persistent disks attached to your VMs, see Configuring your persistent disks and VMs.
+To learn how your selection affects the performance of persistent disks attached to your VMs, see Disk performance by machine type and vCPU count.